A lower bound for the curvature integral under an upper curvature bound: Rescaling

 \step{Step 3} Finally we prove (2).
-Since doubling constants are still uniformly bounded above after rescaling, passing to a subsequence, we may assume that $(\sigma_j^{-1}N_j,\hat p_j)$ converges to a GCBA space $(\hat N,\hat p)$ in the pointed Gromov-Hausdorff topology.
+Even after rescaling, the doubling constants of $N_j$ are still uniformly bounded above by the same constant.
+Thus, passing to a subsequence, we may assume that $(\sigma_j^{-1}N_j,\hat p_j)$ converges to a locally compact geodesically complete CAT($0$) space $(\hat N,\hat p)$ in the pointed Gromov-Hausdorff topology.
 Furthermore, we may assume that $\sigma_j^{-1}M_j$ converges to $\hat M\subset\hat N$.